thomas-k-cameron/remove-code-whitepaper/README.md

 Low-code/No-code tools offer similar capacity in terms of reducing development cost.

-My product takes *remove-code* approach, where it effectively removes the need of engaging in the production al-together.
+My product takes *remove-code* approach, where it effectively removes the need to engage in the interface production all together.

 2. Frontend engineers
-They can conduct proper task analysis and produce pretty GUI interface.

 We can compete with them because,
 - a.
 It can substantially reduce the cost of development